awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 # Database Engine Versions for Amazon Aurora PostgreSQL<a name="AuroraPostgreSQL.Updates.20180305"></a>

-Following, you can find information about updates to the Aurora with PostgreSQL compatibility database engine\.
+Following, you can find information about supported versions of the Aurora with PostgreSQL compatibility database engine\.
+An Aurora database has two version numbers; the Aurora version number and the database engine version number\.
+To determine the version numbers of your Aurora PostgreSQL database, see [Identifying Your Version of Amazon Aurora PostgreSQL](AuroraPostgreSQL.Updates.md#AuroraPostgreSQL.Updates.Versions)\.

-The following table shows the version of PostgreSQL that each Aurora PostgreSQL release is compatible with\.
+The following table shows the version of each Aurora PostgreSQL release and the PostgreSQL version that it is compatible with\.

 ****